 Administration.
 The Stock Incentive Plan is administered by the Compensation Committee as the administrator of the Stock Incentive Plan.
-Subject to the terms and conditions of the Stock Incentive Plan, the Compensation Committee has the authority to (a) manage and control the operation of the Stock Incentive Plan, (b) interpret and construe the provisions of the Stock Incentive Plan or the provisions of any award under the Stock Incentive Plan and prescribe, amend and rescind rules and regulations relating to the Stock Incentive Plan, (c) make awards under the Stock Incentive Plan, in such forms and amounts and subject to such restrictions, limitations and conditions as it deems appropriate, including, without limitation, awards which are made in combination with or in tandem with other awards (whether or not contemporaneously granted), (d) modify the terms of, cancel and reissue, or repurchase outstanding awards, (e) prescribe the form of agreement, certificate or other instrument evidencing any award under the Plan, (f) correct any defect or omission and reconcile any inconsistency in the Plan or in any award hereunder, and (g) make all other determinations and take all other actions as it deems necessary or desirable for the implementation and administration of the Plan; provided, however, the Compensation Committee shall not have the authority to: (i) (a) amend any outstanding stock option or stock appreciation right ("SAR") granted under the Stock Incentive Plan to provide an exercise price per share that is lower than the then current exercise price per share of such outstanding stock option or SAR, (b) cancel any outstanding stock option or SAR granted under the stock Incentive Plan and grant in substitution therefor new awards under the Stock Incentive Plan covering the same or a different number of shares of Common Stock and having an exercise price per share lower than the then current exercise price per share of the cancelled stock option or SAR, (c) cancel in exchange for a cash payment any outstanding stock option or SAR with an exercise price per share above the then current fair market value of a share of Common Stock, or (d) take any other action under the Stock Incentive Plan that constitutes a "repricing" within the meaning of the rules of the New York Stock Exchange ("NYSE"); (ii) grant a stock option under the Stock Incentive Plan which contains any provision entitling the Participant (as defined below) to the automatic grant of additional stock option; or (iii) grant a SAR under the Stock Incentive Plan which contains any provision entitling the Participant to the automatic grant of additional SARs in connection with any exercise of the original SAR.
+Subject to the terms and conditions of the Stock Incentive Plan, the Compensation Committee has the authority to (a) manage and control the operation of the Stock Incentive Plan, (b) interpret and construe the provisions of the Stock Incentive Plan or the provisions of any award under the Stock Incentive Plan and prescribe, amend and rescind rules and regulations relating to the Stock Incentive Plan, (c) make awards under the Stock Incentive Plan, in such forms and amounts and subject to such restrictions, limitations and conditions as it deems appropriate, including, without limitation, awards which are made in combination with or in tandem with other awards (whether or not contemporaneously granted), (d) modify the terms of, cancel and reissue, or repurchase outstanding awards, (e) prescribe the form of agreement, certificate or other instrument evidencing any award under the Plan, (f) correct any defect or omission and reconcile any inconsistency in the Plan or in any award hereunder, and (g) make all other determinations and take all other actions as it deems necessary or desirable for the implementation and administration of the Plan; provided, however, the Compensation Committee shall not have the authority to: (i) (a) amend any outstanding stock option or stock appreciation right ("SAR") granted under the Stock Incentive Plan to provide an exercise price per share that is lower than the then current exercise price per share of such outstanding stock option or SAR, (b) cancel any outstanding stock option or SAR granted under the stock Incentive Plan and grant in substitution therefor new awards under the Stock Incentive Plan covering the same or a different number of shares of Common Stock and having an exercise price per share lower than the then current exercise price per share of the cancelled stock option or SAR, (c) cancel in exchange for a cash payment any outstanding stock option or SAR with an exercise price per share above the then current fair market value of a share of Common Stock, or (d) take any other action under the Stock Incentive Plan that constitutes a "repricing" within the meaning of the rules of the New York Stock Exchange ("NYSE"); (ii) grant a stock option under the Stock Incentive Plan which contains any provision entitling the Participant (as defined below) to the automatic grant of additional stock options in connection with any exercise of the original SAR.